 How Can You Use Simple Green in Ultrasonic Cleaner Safely?

-Traditional cleaners use bleaches and solvents that are effective in removing grease, dirt, and grime; they are also toxic in nature.
+Traditional cleaners use bleaches and solvents that are effective in removing grease, dirt, and grime.
+But they are also toxic in nature and can damage the material that is being cleaned.

-As these toxic materials can leak into the air and build up over time, they present an environmental and health threat for those living or working inside.
+As these toxic materials can leak into the air and build up over time, they also present an environmental and health threat for those living or working inside.
+This is where Simple Green comes in.

-If you are already much familiar with this cleaning solution, you can skip this section and read the section below to get the answer.
+If you are already familiar with this cleaning solution, you can skip this section and read the section below to get the answer.

 *At no extra cost to you, Ultrasonic-Cleaners.org may earn compensation, if you make a purchase through links on this page.

 Simple Green is made mostly of natural products, although there are a few artificial chemicals present.
 These artificial ingredients are used to bolster the cleaning power of the product while still being a minimal threat to the environment.

 The ingredients to make Simple Green cleaning solution are as follows;

 • Water, Sodium Carbonate, and Citric Acid